Robinpig/Note/docs/CS/Distributed/Distributed_Systems.md

   It guarantees that transactions behave the same as if they had executed in some serial order (each transaction running to completion before the next transaction starts).
   It is okay for that serial order to be different from the order in which transactions were actually run.
 - Linearizability is a recency guarantee on reads and writes of a register (an individual object).
-  It doesn’t group operations together into transactions, so it does not prevent problems such as write skew (see “Write Skew and Phantoms” on page 246), unless you take additional measures such as materializing conflicts.
+  It doesn’t group operations together into transactions, so it does not prevent problems such as write skew, unless you take additional measures such as materializing conflicts.

 A database may provide both serializability and linearizability, and this combination is known as strict serializability or strong one-copy serializability (strong-1SR).
 Implementations of serializability based on two-phase locking or actual serial execution are typically linearizable.